Dangerous (Rumer song): Composition

 Joyce explained that "Dangerous" was about her fear of re-entering the music industry following bipolar disorder, post-traumatic stress disorder and ADHD, only translated to a love song: "I had so much resistance to going back into writing and performing publicly again that I realised I wasn't going to be able to break through it until I literally wrote a song about the resistance itself."
-She songs on the song, "It's taken me a long time to feel better babe / I've only just begun to feel my heart again."
+She sings on the song, "It's taken me a long time to feel better babe / I've only just begun to feel my heart again."
 Helen Brown, a writer for The Daily Telegraph, suggested the line "You want me to let go/ You want me to lose control/ But I don't want to lose control," was a response to "critics who find her too smooth and safe."
-Musically, "Dangerous" is an uptempo, 1970s-inspired disco pop track that includes strings, jazz-esque bass, and a funk guitar section in its instrumentation, and the song differs from most of her music for being upbeat and disco-tinged.
+Musically, "Dangerous" is an uptempo, 1970s-inspired disco-pop track that includes strings, jazz-esque bass, and a funk guitar section in its instrumentation, and the song differs from most of her music for being upbeat and disco-tinged.